Police file terrorism charges against Pakistan's Imran Khan

 In seeking Khan’s ouster earlier this year, the opposition had accused him of economic mismanagement as inflation soars and the Pakistani rupee plummets in value.
 The parliament's no-confidence vote in April that ousted Khan capped months of political turmoil and a constitutional crisis that required the Supreme Court to step in.
 Meanwhile, it appeared the military similarly had cooled to Khan.

 Khan alleged without providing evidence that the Pakistani military took part in a U.S. plot to oust him.
-Washington, the Pakistani military and the government of Khan’s successor, Prime Minister Shahbaz Sharif, have all denied that.
-Meanwhile, Khan has been carrying out a series of mass rallies trying to pressure Sharif's government.
+Washington, the Pakistani military and Sharif's government have all denied the allegation.
+Meanwhile, Khan has been carrying out a series of mass rallies trying to pressure the government.

 In his latest speech Sunday night at a rally in the city of Rawalpindi outside of Islamabad, Khan said so-called “neutrals" were behind the recent crackdown against his party.
 He has in the past used the phrase “neutrals” for the military.

+"Now we are following law and constitution.
+But when a political party strays from that path, the situation inside Pakistan, who will stop the public?
+There are 220 million people.”

+Khan's party has been holding mass protests, but Pakistan's government and security forces fear the former cricket star's popularity still could draw millions out to the street.
+That could further pressure the nuclear-armed nation as it struggles to secure a $7 billion bailout from the International Monetary Fund amid an economic crisis, exacerbated by rising global food prices due in part by Russia's war on Ukraine.

-On Sunday, the internet-access advocacy group NetBlocks said internet services in the country blocked access to YouTube after Khan broadcast a live speech on the platform despite a ban issued by the Pakistan Electronic Media Regulatory Authority.
+On Sunday, the internet-access advocacy group NetBlocks said internet services in the country blocked access to YouTube after Khan broadcast the speech on the platform despite a ban issued by the Pakistan Electronic Media Regulatory Authority.

 Police arrested Khan's political aide, Shahbaz Gill, earlier this month after he appeared on the private television channel ARY TV and urged soldiers and officers to refuse to obey “illegal orders” from the military leadership.
 Gill was charged with treason, which under Pakistani law carries the death penalty.
 ARY also remains off-air in Pakistan following that broadcast.